genmllc/liferay-spring-vuejs/README.md

 cookie.http.only.names.excludes=XSRF-TOKEN
 ```
 Otherwise, your cookie will be httponly and you won't be able to access it with Javascript.
-The file is located in portal-impl.jar so, if you're like me et don't want to rebuild Liferay, you can just overwrite an existing jar with the following command :
+The file is located in portal-impl.jar so, if you're like me et don't want to rebuild Liferay, you can just overwrite a file inside an existing jar with the following command :
 ```
 jar uf portal-impl.jar system.properties
 ```